Clinical Trials Committee | Review Types

 - The study of existing data, documents, records, pathological specimens, or diagnostic specimens.

 - Whether for Full, or Delegated review, the CTC administration staff designates the first investigator to submit application protocol for review the “Lead Investigator.”
 If/when the CTC receives subsequent applications from investigators at other sites in Alberta for the same research study, these investigators are designated “Additional Investigators.”
 These are the CTC’s terms and it is understood that there is a Qualified Investigator for each site.

 - Once the CTC approves the Lead Investigator’s submission, Additional Investigators can then submit their protocols with the applicable approved documents.
 It is each Additional Investigator’s responsibility to obtain a copy of the currently approved version of the informed consent from the Sponsor.
-Each investigator must then place it their letterhead with their name and contact information inserted in the appropriate places.
+Each investigator must then place it on their letterhead with their name and contact information inserted in the appropriate places.
 The approved version date must be in the footer of the document.
 The Investigator may choose to have an additional date (called a “site version date”) to reflect the date the consent was submitted from their site.
+A clean and tracked changes version would of the ICF would be added to the documentation page.